Play Radio UK: History

 The service was broadcast from a converted barn in Ford, a small village near Arundel, West Sussex.
 The building also hosted Dave Reynolds' other companies, including Satellite Direct and Something.info.
 The first three stations were launched in October 2006 with a mainstream music radio format.
 Later, further genre-specific music streams were added.

 On 8 June 2009 Play Radio announced it had won the rights to the Southampton and Winchester FM licences on 107.2FM and 107.8FM.
 This service was launched on 4 July and carries a mixture of live local programming and live "networking" with their online stations.
+Play Radio UK went into liquidation at 10:00 a.m. on Friday 18 September 2009, although the Southampton services were operated under a separate company and (as of 1 October 2009) were not affected.
+The company was part directed by David Reynolds, who was charged with a £1.2 million tax fraud in June 2008, The FM stations were sold to Celador in 2010 and relaunched as The Breeze 107.
+The Play Radio brand and trademarks were sold on to Aiir.